Road bike tire pressure: Tips for optimal performance and comfort

 Tire construction

-The material and construction of a road bike tire all have an effect on its optimal pressure.
+The material and construction both have an effect on optimal bike tire psi.
 Racing tires have delicate, finely constructed carcasses with a large number of thin cotton or nylon threads.
 These casings deform more easily at high pressures and have a smoother, faster ride feel.
 Other types of tires, like winter tires, have stiff, tough carcasses with a smaller number of thick nylon threads.
 In general, these types of tire need less pressure.

 Temperature and weather